Chenyj336/PEGS_chemical-exposome-and-asthma/README.md

-# Exposome-wide associations and polyexposure risks of workplace chemical exposures on adult asthma: The Personalized Environment and Genes Study (PEGS)
+# Exposome-wide associations and polyexposure risks of workplace chemical exposures on adult asthma: The PEGS study

 ## Author
 - Yujing Chen, JC school of public health and primary care, CUHK.